mdalzell/mattdalzell.com/src/content/about.md

 I was born and raised in the Chicago area, growing up on a steady diet of polish sausage and lousy Bears quarterbacks.
 Since graduating with a degree in computer science from Northwestern University, I have been pursuing a career in software development.
-I'm currently part of the Member Experience team at Bread Financial, where I work on the React apps supporting their buy now, pay later platform.
+I'm currently part of the Member Experience team at Bread Financial, where I work on the React apps supporting their financing platform.

 I consider myself a generalist full stack engineer that is comfortable working with frontend client code, backend systems, and any other part of the tech stack.
-One of my favorite aspects of software engineering is that there is always more to learn, and I enjoy picking up new languages and frameworks for work or even just for fun.
-I am always striving to improve at my craft, and pride myself in the quality, thoroughness, and maintainability of the code that I write.
+One of my favorite aspects of software engineering is that there is always more to learn.
+I am always striving to improve at my craft and I pride myself in the quality, thoroughness, and maintainability of the code that I write.
 I work best in a highly collaborative team environment, where I can be both an individual contributor and a mentor/force-multiplier for the other team members.

 Outside of programming, I enjoy jamming on my guitar, playing tabletop games with friends, and following White Sox baseball.
-I live with my wife in the southside Chicago neighborhood of Bridgeport, where we spend our time playing with our dog [Biscuit](https://www.instagram.com/kingbiscuitthecorgi/) and volunteering at local nonprofits like [Project Onward](https://www.projectonward.org/).
+I live in the south side Chicago neighborhood of Bridgeport along with my wife and our dog [Biscuit](https://www.instagram.com/kingbiscuitthecorgi/).

 ## Work History